Knowledge by, for and about newcomers

 How do newcomers view the Integration Act

-It is essential to let the experiences of newcomers guide the policies we develop.
-This is why the perspective of newcomers is central to the large-scale research into the Integration Act.
-Together with Regioplan and BMC, we are conducting this research.
-And we are doing so on behalf of the Ministry of Social Affairs and Employment.
+It is essential that the experiences of newcomers guide the policies we develop.
+That is why the perspective of newcomers is central to the large-scale study of the Integration Act.
+We are conducting this study in collaboration with Regioplan and BMC on behalf of the Ministry of Social Affairs and Employment.

-For four years, we walk with people who are integrating, under the old or new Integration Act.
-We talk to them about their experiences, ideas and questions.
-For this we use various qualitative research methods: expert pools, action research, interviews and design probes.
+For four years, we have been accompanying people who are integrating into society, under the old or new Integration Act.
+We talk to them about their experiences, ideas, and questions.
+To this end, we use various qualitative research methods: expert pools, action research, interviews, and design probes.

-This is the first time such a large-scale study has examined newcomers' perspectives on integration.
+This is the first time that such a large-scale study has been conducted into newcomers' perspectives on integration.

 How do newcomers view the Integration Act?

-How do we know that policy from the drawing board actually matches the lives, expectations and plans of people themselves?
-Commissioned by the Ministry of Social Affairs and Employment, OpenEmbassy, Regioplan and BMC are conducting research into the perspective of newcomers on integration in the Netherlands.
-The research will run until the law is evaluated in 2027.
-We are really very proud that we may conduct this research.
-This is the first time that such a large-scale study is conducted into the perspective of newcomers on integration!
+How do we know that policies developed on the drawing board actually match people's lives, expectations, and plans?
+On behalf of the Ministry of Social Affairs and Employment, OpenEmbassy, Regioplan, and BMC are conducting research into newcomers' perspectives on integration in the Netherlands.
+The research will continue until the legislative evaluation in 2027.
+We are very proud to be conducting this research.
+This is the first time that such a large-scale study has been conducted into newcomers' perspectives on integration!

-OpenEmbassy will conduct the qualitative part of the research.
-We will follow people who are integrating for four years and talk to them about their experiences, ideas, and questions.
-We do this with our expert pool methodology, action research, interviews, and design probes.
-In this way we do justice to the diversity of the group of people integrating, and can take into account different ways in which experiences and stories are shared.
-We follow people integrating under both the old and new Act.
+OpenEmbassy conduct the qualitative part of the research.
+For four years, we will follow people who are integrating into society and talk to them about their experiences, ideas, and questions.
+We will do this using our expert pool methodology, action research, interviews, and design probes.
+This allows us to do justice to the diversity of the group of people who are integrating into society and to take into account the different ways in which experiences and stories are shared.
+We will follow people who are integrating under both the old and new Integration Acts.

-Regioplan is responsible for the quantitative part, an annual survey of people integrating.
-The results of the survey feed into the qualitative research and vice versa.
-In addition, a panel of people who are, or have been, integrated is involved in the research method and interpretation of the results.
-BMC is involving several Dutch municipalities in the research.
+Regioplan is responsible for the quantitative part, an annual survey among people who are integrating into society.
+The results of the survey feed into the approach for the qualitative research and vice versa.
+In addition, a panel of people who are integrating into society, or have already integrated, monitors the research method and the interpretation of the results.
+BMC involves various Dutch municipalities in the research.

 Download report